JortSiemes/JNM-Premaster/Vakken/Wetenschapsfilosofie/Aantekeningen Kennisclip wetenschapsfilosofie.md

 Conclusion: So, Louis VII of France did not have absolute power over his subjects

 INVALID Argument:
+Premises: No medieval king had absolute power over his subjects.
+Premises: Louis VII of France had a horse.
+Conclusion: So, Louis VII of France did not have absolute power over his subjects

 [[Deductive argument]]:
 An argument in which the truth of the premises absolutely guarantees the truth of the conclusion